mozfreddyb/b2g-vivisection/README.md

 b2g-vivisection
 ===============

-This script allows a rooted Firefox OS device when running.
+This script allows you to modify a rooted Firefox OS device when running.
 It requires the phone to be rooted.

 **WARNING**: